Interview with Author Nathan Dylan Goodwin

 - 33:11 how to add flair to family history stories

 You can watch the video interview at the Elevenses with Lisa episode 47 show notes page.

 Genealogy Gems Premium Members Exclusive Download:

-This audio from this episode comes from Elevenses with Lisa episode 30.
-Log into your membership and then click here to download the handy PDF show notes that compliment this podcast episode.
+Log into your Premium membership and then click here to download the handy PDF show notes that compliment this podcast episode.